sreejap/ssiscicd/README.md

 Demo code for SQL Server Integration Services Continuous Integration Continuous Delivery on Microsoft Azure Cloud Presentation recording is available at https://youtu.be/nuGf6f1Bhj0

-ANNOYANCE @MICROSOFT: To use Visual Studio 2019 and Docker together, you must have Docker Desktop setup on your VM.
-However Docker Desktop is not available for Windows Server 2019, only Windows 10.
-You must use Windows Server 2019 as the base OS for windows containers running on AKS.
-So despite including container support in VS2019, that support is meaningless when trying to build windows containers for AKS.

-ANNOYANCE @MICROSOFT: In order to deploy dacpacs which reference the master db, the master.dacpac (and probably msdb.dacpac) are required to be included in the project.
-Why is this?
-It seems like sqlpackage should be smart enough to allow users to circumvent the errors, and assume that a master db exists, as an option.

-ANNOYANCE @MICROSOFT: Why does the Powershell@1 task wait for the script to finish and Powershell@2 does not?
-Very confusing, please explain.
-"This is a breaking change."

-ANNOYANCE @MICROSOFT: Why is not possible to extract the commandOutput easily into a variable when using Kubernetes@1?
-Not being able to do this means that get and describe are basically worthless when used in this task.
-You must write a script task instead.

 ## Setup Agent for DevOps Pipeline
 1. Create a Dev Test Lab environment and new Dev Test Lab VM "Visual Studio 2019 Community (latest release) on Windows 10 Enterprise N (x64)"
 1. Sign in